What Makes AI Research Replicable? Executable Knowledge Graphs as Scientific Knowledge Representations

 The rapid advancement of AI has dramatically accelerated scientific progress, producing thousands of new publications each year \cite{zhao2023survey}.
 However, reproducing these results remains a major bottleneck: many papers omit critical implementation details, code repositories are incomplete or unavailable, and essential background knowledge is scattered across diverse sources \cite{zhao2025autoreproduce,seo2025paper2code,zhou2025reflective,edwards2025rexbench,zhu2025ai,huang2025deep,zhu2025ai,kon2025exp,yan2025lmr}.
 While humans perform the tedious pipeline of reading papers, inspecting code, and collecting background materials to reproduce results, enabling machines to perform the same workflow reliably remains an open challenge \cite{chen2025ai4research}.

-\textbf{Why Executable Knowledge Graphs?} Existing attempts \cite{DBLP:journals/corr/abs-2505-18705,ou2025automind} to convert papers into knowledge bases show promising signs but often stop at shallow scaffolding rather than delivering rigorous, reproducible implementations.
-Three key issues limit agent-driven reproduction: (1) most approaches fail to extract deeper technical insights hidden in cited references and background literature; (2) they overlook practical signals embedded in concrete code implementations; and (3) the lack of a structured, unified representation prevents effective retrieval, composition, and reuse of scientific concepts and their executable components \cite{hua2025researchcodebench}.
+\textbf{Why Executable Knowledge Graphs?} AI research is hard to replicate and reuse because its knowledge is implicit and fragmented across text, code, and configuration.
+To address this challenge, we propose the \textbf{Executable Knowledge Graph ({\ours})}, a novel, paper-centric knowledge base designed to externalize latent scientific knowledge into a verifiable, executable representation.

-To address these gaps, we propose the Executable Knowledge Graph ({\ours}), a novel knowledge representation that fuses textual paper knowledge with its corresponding executable code snippets.
-Unlike conventional KG, {\ours} captures both conceptual relations and runnable components, enabling agents to retrieve, reason about, and assemble the precise artifacts needed for faithful reproduction.
-We evaluate {\ours} by integrating it into three distinct agent frameworks—BasicAgent, IterativeAgent, and PaperCoder.
-Our experiments on PaperBench~\cite{starace2025paperbench} demonstrate consistent and significant performance gains.
-The design of {\ours} is modular and extensible, facilitating its adoption and expansion across diverse research domains.
+Our {\ours} overcomes the limitations of existing attempts~\cite{DBLP:journals/corr/abs-2505-18705,ou2025automind}, which often stop at coarse-grained knowledge reuse, by modeling scientific literature as hierarchical graphs that ground academic concepts in executable code.
+Unlike conventional KGs, {\ours} captures both conceptual relations and executable components, enabling agents to assemble the precise artifacts needed for faithful reproduction.
+We evaluate {\ours} by integrating it into three distinct agent frameworks: BasicAgent, IterativeAgent, and PaperCoder.
+Experiments on PaperBench~\cite{starace2025paperbench} demonstrate consistent and significant performance gains.
+Our {\ours} is built on a fully automated paper-aware pipeline, updatable to stay current with advancing research.